getreu/tp-note/docs/source/tpnote--manpage.md

 By default, Tp-Note launches two external programs: some text editor and a web browser.
-If wished for, the configuration variable '`viewer.startup_delay`' allows to delay the launch of the web browser some milliseconds.
+If wished for, the configuration variable '`viewer.startup_delay`' allows delaying the launch of the web browser some milliseconds.
 This way the web browser window will always appear on top of the editor window.
 A negative value delays the start of the text editor instead.